pb111/Data-Visualization-with-Seaborn/README.md

 # Data Visualization with Seaborn

-The subject of this project is Seaborn.
-It is a Python data visualization library based on Matplotlib.
+**Seaborn** is a Python data visualization library based on Matplotlib.
+In this project, I explore Seaborn.
+I discuss Seaborn API overview, its functionality, setting Seaborn aesthetic parameters and colour palette.
+I discuss different distributions, various plot types and multi-plot grids with seaborn.

 ===============================================================================